Glen0227/movie_app/README.md

 ### Local Deployment with Docker Compose

-Use the following `docker-compose.yaml` snippet to run backend and frontend containers locally:
+This setup allows you to run the backend and frontend containers locally using Docker images, without downloading or building the source code from GitHub:

 ```yaml
 services: